 About The W.O.W.
 Project

-We envision a Chinatown led by women, non-binary, queer, and trans people, fostering intergenerational understanding through youth programs and public events to build solidarity against displacement.
-Using art, W.O.W. connects Chinatown's history with its future through communal practices.
+We envision a Chinatown led by women, non-binary, queer, and trans people, fostering intergenerational understanding through youth and public programming to build solidarity against cultural displacement.
+By using art and culture, W.O.W. connects Chinatown's history with its future through cultural organizing practices.

 Meet Our Team